JBKoopa/JBKoopa.github.io/README.md

 ## 🍪 Thank you for Reading my README, here have a Cookie
 <br>

-> If you looking at the code its very rudimentary, I mainly just wanted to throw something out into the world without it taking 5 years
+> If you are looking at the code its very rudimentary, I mainly just wanted to throw something out into the world without it taking 5 years